 Enjoy cooking?
 Why not make it even more fun?!
 Make animal-shaped salads , mac and cheese- hero style, breakfast with a flare and more!
 Let the teacher know at the first class if you have any allergies.
 (Additional forms required.)
 Participants must wear closed-toe shoes.

 Want to make dinner just a little more interesting?
 In this class, aspiring chefs will learn to make meals with pizazz!
 This is a family affair so bring an adult to amaze with your flair for cooking.
 What a great way to bring the family together at the table!
-This class is for one adult and one student, ages 7-12.
+This class is for one adult and one student 7-12 years old.

-Welcome to HCC's pirate cove where all the pirates will gather for a brand new adventure.
-Pirates aboard our ship will make their very own volcano, discover the many places pirates explored or searched for buried treasure, make a compass rose, and telescope!
-Perhaps you can even make your very own loyal parrot to join in our adventure.
-Be prepared for the culmination of our festivities with a pirate ship race!
-Yo Ho, Ho...
-It's a Pirate Camp for you!
-(Every pirate should bring a nut-free snack daily.)
+Welcome to HCC’s Pirate Cove where all the pirates will gather for a brand new adventure.
+Pirates aboard our ship will make their very own compass rose, telescope, and perhaps even their very own parrot.
+We will discover the many places pirates explored and make a treasure map like that of a true pirate explorer.
+Be prepared for the culmination of our festivities with face painting and an exciting treasure hunt with unforeseen riches as your reward.
+Yo Ho, Ho…it’s a pirate camp for you!
+(Every pirate should bring a nut free snack daily.)